5 Meals Under $5 to Cook in a Hostel

 Cook great meals on the cheap in a hostel kitchen.

 Cooking in a hostel can be challenging.
 Some hostel kitchens are awesome and actually look like professional chef’s kitchens but some only have a hob, a sink and a couple of broken pans.
 (And blunt knives!
 Why do they always have blunt knives?!)
 So sometimes, you’ll have to get creative and make do with whatever is thrown at you that day.
-To help you with that, there’s 5 meals under $5 that are super easy to cook in a hostel!
+To help you with that, there are five meals under $5 that are super easy to cook in a hostel!

 Every recipe below is simple to cook in even the most basic kitchens and are designed to suit the tightest of budgets.
 Best of all, you can cook any of the recipes below for one or for many as they are easy to scale up.
 You can also tailor them to your liking or dietary requirements easily by swapping one or two ingredients.
 It’ll still taste great!